The Purpose of Sacrifice

 What Sacrifice Will Do

-The rituals of sacrifice are a sacred thing, far from barbaric reveling in blood; rather blood sacrifice underlines the human need to kill to preserve life, making of it an appropriately solemn act.
+The rituals of sacrifice are a sacred thing, far from barbaric reveling in blood; instead blood sacrifice underlines the human need to kill to preserve life, making of it an appropriately solemn act.
 Quite simply, to get tied up in the blood is to miss the point.
-The sacrifice itself is a ritualistic representation of illo tempore, which reflects the First Time and the creation of the cosmogony – typically represented in mythology by the dismemberment of the Monster/Giant from which the world was crafted, which represents when the sacred and profane were established during creation.
-As such, sacrifice reaches back into Mythic Time, which brings us into closer concordance with the sacred in our own place and time.
-Because Mythic Time exists in a generalized time and is thus in a fundamentally out-of-step existence than our own, sacrificial ritual allows us to reenact that moment of creation as a way to sanctify and make holy what we are doing.
-It’s in itself a purification process, which purifies the space the sacrifice takes place on by lifting us towards the divine in participation through imitation.
+We can look to Mircea Eliade’s theory of ritual to understand why we sacrifice.
+Here, sacrifice itself is a ritualistic representation of illo tempore, which reflects the First Time and the creation of the cosmogony.
+As time progresses, it degenerates into Profane Time, which is inherently profane to the manifestation of the divine, who exist in Mythic Time.
+Hence through sacrifice, we replicate the First Time, the original sacrifice which created the world – typically represented in mythology by the dismemberment of the Monster/Giant from which the world was crafted, which symbolizes when the sacred and profane were established during creation.
+Because Mythic Time exists in a generalized time and is thus in a fundamentally out-of-step existence than our own, sacrificial ritual allows us to reenact that moment of creation as a way to sanctify and make holy what we are doing, which brings us into closer concordance with the sacred in our own place and time by encouraging the manifestation of Mythic Time and the suspension of Profane Time.
+It is itself an act of purification, which purifies the space the sacrifice takes place on by lifting us towards the divine in participation through imitation.
 This imitation thus allows us to sanctify and make holy of what we are doing by enabling us to act as one within the sacred, and therefore exclude any kind of eris.

 Sacrifice assists in bringing about union with the divine because the material realm is the realm of change, which justifies destructive sacrifice as reaching its ultimate logical conclusion by negating materiality.
 Matter is not a substance but rather a passive dimension for any regime of formation.
 By negating materiality, we release tokens (synthemata) from matter back to the Gods from which they came, which allows an authentic sacrifice to extend and enter into a so-called “cosmic economy” where it is categorized by its unique individuality.
 Once these tokens are gone the dross matter remains, but without its essence.
 The necessity of the sacrifice is transposed from the sacrifice to the sacrificer as they are the one who is operating and connecting the junction of the two manifolds.
 This is because role the sacrificer plays brings them into communion with the divine as operator of the sacrifice, which ultimately allows the sacrifice and sacrificer to become identical by activating and elevating the same tokens within us.

 We must overall understand that prayer with no sacrifice are merely words, and sacrifice with no prayer is merely empty expenditure.
 When they are joined, sacrifice will animate words, allowing them to become live words, which will cause the words to give power to the life and the life-giving animation to the words.
 One cannot be without the other.
 This is intrinsically tied to the cycle of gift giving, do ut des.
-Vows are always positive, for example, “I will offer you a hecatomb of cattle”, or “I will burn you a handful of incense.”
+Vows are always positive, for example, “I will burn you a bundle of frankincense” or “I will offer you the sacrifice of a goat.”
 It is positive because you promise a gift, which is necessary for the gifting cycle.
-A negative vow is something done when one finds themselves in trouble, such as “I swear, if I get out of this, I will never go to the gambling den again!” and is seen as improper since it is something that you do for yourself, not for the God; there is no exchange of gifts with a negative.
+A negative vow is something done when one finds themselves in trouble, such as “I swear if I recover I will never eat seafood again!” is seen as improper since it is something that you do for yourself, not for the God; there is no exchange of gifts with a negative.

 What Sacrifice Will Not Do